Stem cells hold remarkable potential for modern medicine.

 Our structure, facilities and partnerships improve the quality and scope of our research, while producing opportunities for spin-off companies, medical discoveries and improved access to commercial and intellectual ownership.

-New therapies are being developed for leukemia at The Alfred Hospital and for solid tumours at Monash Health Translation Precinct.
+New therapies are being developed for leukemia at the Alfred Hospital, and for solid tumours at the Monash Health Translation Precinct.

-And the Monash Institute of Medical Research is at the forefront of clinical translation of cell based therapies.
+One of three partners on the precinct, Hudson Institute of Medical Research is at the forefront of clinical translation of cell based therapies.

 Our partners include: